ubports/docs.ubports.com/porting/build_and_boot/Boot_debug.rst

 If your system booted successfully, you will be able to connect to your device from your host using ssh and continue debugging and configuring from there.

 If something went wrong, you should normally be offered a telnet connection through which you can proceed with debugging.
 If you don't get either of these, the problem might be more difficult to determine.
-In either of these cases you should seek help, as explained below.
+If you get stuck don't hesitate to seek help.

 Gaining remote access
 ---------------------